Marklong7/BankFraudDetection/README.md

 > [4] Du, Z., et al. (2022, December).
 Rethinking normalization methods in federated learning.
 In Proceedings of the 3rd International Workshop on Distributed Machine Learning (pp. 16-22).

+> [5] Elor, Y., & Averbuch-Elor, H. (2022).
+To SMOTE, or not to SMOTE?. arXiv preprint arXiv:2201.08528.

-> [5] Dong, P., et al. (2024).
+> [6] Dong, P., et al. (2024).
 Privacy-Enhancing Collaborative Information Sharing through Federated Learning--A Case of the Insurance Industry. arXiv preprint arXiv:2402.14983.